Got hot flashes? Here’s what helps

 Suddenly, your face, neck, and chest feel hot, maybe you’re turning a bit red, and yep, the sweating kicks in, too.
 During the day they’re called hot flashes.
 If they disrupt your sleep, they’re known as night sweats.

 Hot flashes often begin during perimenopause (the years leading up to menopause).
 They can be mild and last just a few seconds, or they can be more intense and last up to 10 minutes.
-For most people, hot flashes go away gradually over a few years.
+For most people, hot flashes go away gradually over a few years, and if you’re postpartum, you may experience temporary hot flashes as your hormones level out.
 But if hot flashes are causing you discomfort or keeping you from sleeping, there are lots of things you can do to help right now.

 Lifestyle changes can make a big difference